-Doutness Involved in the Development or Existing or Proposed Product Regulatory Status Development Status Partners Involved in the Development or Marketing of the Products HIV Rapid Tests (Sure CheckTM HIV; HIV 1/2 Stat Pak).
+Existing or Proposed Product Regulatory Status Development Status Partners Involved in the Development or Marketing of the Products HIV Rapid Tests (Sure Check TM HIV; HIV 1/2 Stat Pak).
 Rapid Tests for detection of antibodies to HIV 1 and 2 in whole blood.
+We currently qualify under U.S. FDA export regulations to sell, subject to any required approval by the importing country, to customers outside the U.S. To date we have received approval from a number of potential importing countries, although Brazil is the only country in which we have significant sales.
+During the second quarter of 2004 we commenced clinical trials for Sure CheckTM and HIV Stat Pak for FDA approval for sales in the U.S. We expect these trials to be completed during the fourth quarter of 2004.
+Subject primarily to satisfactory completion of clinical trials and our manufacturing facility inspection in accordance with FDA requirements, we believe that FDA approval can be achieved in 2005.
+Completed.
 Thirteen-year supply and technology transfer agreement with FIOCRUZ-Bio-Manguinhos, a division of the Ministry of Health of Brazil.
 FIOCRUZ-Bio-Manguinhos will supply product to Brazilian public health market and potentially other markets in the region.
-We also have been actively seeking to have our tests procured by governmental and nongovernmental organizations engaged in HIV prevention programs in numerous locations outside the United States.
-Rapid test for detection of Bovine Spongeiform Encephalopathy in cattle submitted for US and European waiting to complete technology transfer with Prionics.
+We also have been actively seeking to have our tests procured by governmental and non-governmental organizations engaged in HIV prevention programs in numerous locations outside the United States.
+Rapid test for detection of Bovine Spongeiform Encephalopathy in cattle Upon completion of product it will be submitted for US and European regulatory approval which we expect will occur in 2005.
+Product under development.
+We are waiting to complete technology transfer with Prionics.
 Prionics AG, Zurich, Switzerland has contracted with Chembio to provide manufacturing services.
 Prionics will exclusively market product directly and through its designated distributors.
-Prionics provides certain components to Chembio

-Dental Bacteria Test Regulatory submission will be made in 2005 if product development is satisfactorily completed and in accordance with development timetable of Test)-of three phase development project.
-Timetable is to complete by late 2004/early Ivoclar-Vivadent, AG, Schaan Liechtenstein will exclusively market product and is the exclusive licensee of patented antibodies being incorporated by Chembio in product development Rapid diagnostic test for detection of antibodies to active pulmonary tuberculosis in human whole blood samples No plans for US or EU approval.
+Prionics provides certain components to Chembio Dental Bacteria Test Regulatory submission will be made in 2005 if product development is satisfactorily completed and in accordance with development timetable Currently in Phase 2 (Optimization of Test)-of three phase development project.
+Timetable is to complete by late 2004/early 2005 Ivoclar-Vivadent, AG, Schaan Liechtenstein will exclusively market product and is the exclusive licensee of patented antibodies being incorporated by Chembio in product development Rapid diagnostic test for detection of antibodies to active pulmonary tuberculosis in human whole blood samples No plans for US or EU approval.
 Evaluations to support use in international public health programs are pending.
+Product validation completed.
 Public Health Research Institute, Newark, NJ provided initial research collaboration on product development, but will not be involved in the marketing of the product.
 Rapid diagnostic test for the detection of antigens for active pulmonary tuberculosis in sputum Regulatory submission plan and timetable not possible until further progress on product development is made.
 Product under development pursuant to grant from the World Health Organization.
 None.
 Rapid diagnostic test for the detection of antibodies to active pulmonary tuberculosis in non-human primate whole blood samples Will be submitted for regulatory approvals in the US in 2005.
+Product validation completed.
 Sequella Corporation, Rockville, Maryland is funding product development and clinical testing costs.
 Chembio will market this product directly and/or through distributors.
 Private Label Pregnancy Tests Cleared for marketing by FDA.
-1 Independent and regional drug store chains and distributors thereto in select markets.
+Completed.
+Independent and regional drug store chains and distributors thereto in select markets.